Cung cấp một loạt các chủ đề được thiết kế để tăng cường phát triển giáo dục và kỹ năng.

 Objectives:

-This is a three-day training.
+This is a Two-Day training.
 Participants can take one or all days of the training, however, we highly encourage staff to attend all three days to get the best amount of knowledge and experience out of this training.
 You will receive information about illicit substances, their impact on the brain when a person also has a mental illness, and how to intervene during the stages of change.
 Instructors use a variety of large and small group exercises during all days of this training.

 Objectives: